DataFire/Integrations/integrations/generated/google_cloudtasks/README.md

 Forces a task to run now.

 This command is meant to be used for manual debugging.
-For example, CloudTasks.RunTask can be used to retry a failed task after a fix has been made or to manually force a task to be dispatched now.
+For example, RunTask can be used to retry a failed task after a fix has been made or to manually force a task to be dispatched now.

-When this method is called, Cloud Tasks will dispatch the task to its target, even if the queue is Queue.QueueState.PAUSED.
+When this method is called, Cloud Tasks will dispatch the task to its target, even if the queue is PAUSED.

 The dispatched task is returned.
-That is, the task that is returned contains the Task.task_status after the task is dispatched but before the task is received by its target.
+That is, the task that is returned contains the status after the task is dispatched but before the task is received by its target.

-If Cloud Tasks receives a successful response from the task's handler, then the task will be deleted; otherwise the task's Task.schedule_time will be reset to the time that CloudTasks.RunTask was called plus the retry delay specified in the queue and task's RetryConfig.
+If Cloud Tasks receives a successful response from the task's handler, then the task will be deleted; otherwise the task's schedule_time will be reset to the time that
+RunTask was called plus the retry delay specified in the queue and task's RetryConfig.

-CloudTasks.RunTask returns google.rpc.Code.NOT_FOUND when
+RunTask returns
-it is called on a task that has already succeeded or permanently failed. google.rpc.Code.FAILED_PRECONDITION is returned when CloudTasks.RunTask is called on task that is dispatched or already running.
+NOT_FOUND when it is called on a task that has already succeeded or permanently failed.
+FAILED_PRECONDITION is returned when RunTask is called on task that is dispatched or already running.

+RunTask cannot be called on
+pull tasks.

 ```js